When your lower back is not functioning or is unstable, your whole life feels unstable. You don’t have the strength to face it.

-This is a nice pose to stay in for one-minute each leg.
-If your range of motion is limited and your tight hamstrings are contributing to your back issues, work up to staying here for four-minutes.
+This is a nice pose to stay in for one minute on each leg.
+If your range of motion is limited and your tight hamstrings are contributing to your back issues, work up to staying here for four minutes.

 Psoas and Iliacus

-This simple exercise will not only activate your iliopsoas, but will also fire up all of your hip flexers as well.
+This simple exercise will not only activate your iliopsoas, but will also fire up all of your hip flexors as well.

 (Sorry no photo so pay attention!)

 2. With your legs straightened on the floor, squeeze them together.
 (Feel your abductors and inner groins firing.)

 3. Turn your toes outward as much as you can.
 (Like a ballerina plie.)
 You will notice that your legs will want to separate.
 Keep squeezing them as you do this.

 4. Now lift your legs up off the floor about four inches while your toes are turned out.
 Again, you will notice that your legs will want to separate.
 Keep squeezing them as you do this.